Pacific spiny dogfish

 The Pacific spiny dogfish (Squalus suckleyi) is a common species of the Squalidae (dogfish) family of sharks and are among the most abundant species of sharks in the world.
 This species is closely related to the Spiny dogfish and for many years they were treated as a single species.
 Recent research, using meristic, morphological and molecular data led to the resurrection of the Pacific spiny dogfish as a separate species.
 The American Fisheries Society recommends the common name "Pacific spiny dogfish" for Squalus suckleyi over alternatives such as "spotted spiny dogfish" and "North Pacific spiny dogfish" and "spiny dogfish" for Squalus acanthias.

-The maximum length of a Pacific dogfish can be 130 cm, and they can live up to 100 years.
+The maximum length of a Pacific dogfish can be 160 cm, and they can live up to 100 years.
 Squalus suckleyi has a slower growth rate, larger maximum size, and later maturity compared to Squalus acanthias species.
 The slower growth rate and time of maturity could be related to the colder temperatures these sharks face.
 Pacific spiny dogfish prefer to be in temperatures ranging from 7 to 15 C. Dogfish are found all over the world, but the Pacific spiny dogfish are found mostly in the North Pacific Ocean.
 These areas range from Korea to Japan and Russia, as well as the gulf of Alaska down to Baja, California.
 They are known to be piscivores, eating other fish.
 Additionally, they are known to consume octopus, squid, and crustaceans.

 Squalus suckleyi have a slow reproduction rate compared to other sharks, with their gestation period being roughly around two years.
 This makes the Pacific dogfish more vulnerable to threats since they take longer to reproduce.

 Anatomy

 Size, growth, and age

 The Pacific spiny dogfish are small and skinny members of the family Squalidae.
-Throughout the entire Pacific Ocean, male and female dogfish measure up to be around 100 to 130 centimeters.
-Female Pacific dogfish reach a weight of 15 to 20 pounds by maturity, while the males tend to be much smaller in weight.
+Throughout the entire Pacific Ocean, male and female dogfish measure up to be around 1.3-1.6 m.
+Female Pacific dogfish reach a weight of 6.8-10 kg by maturity, while the males tend to be much smaller in weight.
 The average maturation of the sharks normally take up to around 25 years.
 They can even live to the age of 100 years old.
 This makes the Northeast Pacific spiny dogfish the longest living out of all dogfish.